zabbix/community-templates/Server_Hardware/Cisco/template_intersight/6.0/INSTALL_ISCTL.md

 isctl configure

-vi .isctl.yaml (modified output from default to json)
+Edit .isctl.yaml (modified output from default to json AND added ~/ in front of secret.key)

 cp .isctl.yaml /var/lib/zabbix